ronin-co/blade/README.md

 - **Zero Config** (only `pages/index.tsx` and `package.json` are [needed](https://github.com/ronin-co/blade/tree/main/examples/basic) to get Blade to run)
 - **Automatic REST API** (Blade auto-generates a REST API at `/api` for you, for models that you want to expose)

-Blade works most efficiently when using [RONIN](https://ronin.co) — a globally replicatable database powered by SQLite.
-However Blade can and will always be usable with any other data source as well, however you will see performance drawbacks if that datasource isn't equally fast.
+Blade works most efficiently when using [RONIN](https://ronin.co) — a globally replicable database powered by SQLite.
+Blade is and will always be usable with any other data source as well, however you will see performance drawbacks if that datasource isn't equally fast.

 The first and currently largest known implementation of Blade is the [RONIN](https://ronin.co) dashboard (its code is currently closed, but will be opened up very soon), which has been implemented with Blade since its inception.